Introduction

 On macOS, the default is now Zsh (you can see that by launching the application called “Terminal” and typing echo $SHELL

-key), but Zsh is almost fully compatible with Bash commands, so it is fine to use it instead.
+), but Zsh is almost fully compatible with Bash commands, so it is fine to use it instead.
 If you really want to use Bash, simply launch it by typing in “Terminal”: bash

-, then pressing the <enter>
+, then pressing Enter

-Step two: run the ssh command
+Step 3: run the ssh command

 • Linux and macOS users